The most polluted cities in China

 5 Handan, Hebei

-Handan, the birthplace of Qin Shihuang, the first emperor of China, is one of China's 10 most polluted and now is turning into a ghost town.
-Since steel mills are on of causes of pollution in the country, provincial authorities promised to cut capacity in steelmaking and cement manufacturing by 60 million metric tons each by the end of 2017, while reducing coal consumption by 40 million tons.
+Handan, the birthplace of Qin Shihuang, the first emperor of China, is one of China’s 10 most polluted and now is turning into a ghost town.
+Since steel mills are one of the causes of pollution in the country, provincial authorities promised to cut capacity in steelmaking and cement manufacturing by 60 million metric tons each by the end of 2017, while reducing coal consumption by 40 million tons.

 4 Tangshan, Hebei

 Tangshan, an important heavy industrial city with 7 million inhabitants, has some of the worst air quality in China.
-It's easy to understand why: the city is a major production center for machinery, steel, motor vehicles, chemicals, textiles, glass, petroleum products and cement.
+It’s easy to understand why: the city is a major production center for machinery, steel, motor vehicles, chemicals, textiles, glass, petroleum products, and cement.

 3 Shijiazhuang, Hebei